-Vital Bridges, which became a part of Heartland Health Outreach in 2011, was one of the first frontline organizations serving LGBT people living with HIV and AIDS in the 80s.
+Vital Bridges, which became a part of Heartland Alliance Health in 2011, was one of the first frontline organizations serving LGBT people living with HIV and AIDS in the 80s.
 Their mission was to ensure that people living with the disease weren’t just fed, but recognized.

 Around that same period, Chanel was a teenager living in Chicago’s south side.
 With an unusual amount of family support for the time, she transitioned at the age of 15.

 “You know, I would say I had a picture perfect childhood.
 I have a great family, and I was very lucky when I was young.
 But it really did go downhill from there.”

 Even with the care and support of her family, Chanel’s community was not ready to accept a young, black, trans woman.
 A career and financial stability were hard to achieve because job applications always came with a request to see a driver’s license or birth certificate that contradicted the name and gender Chanel identified with.

 Looking for work proved fruitless for years.
 Chanel’s drive to be independent, along with non-existent opportunities in the job market, led her down a different path.

 “I wasn’t going to steal or anything – but I had to make it on my own.
 I was very proud when I was young, and I had to find a way to make money.”